Skip Navigation

 Building Strong Partnerships

-Strong partnerships with local and statewide organizations working statewide or locally provide the opportunity to enhance association work related to incidents of gun violence.
+Strong partnerships with local and statewide organizations provide the opportunity to enhance association work related to incidents of gun violence.
 This section of the guide includes links to national-level organizations that may have state or local-level counterparts.
 Identifying local groups—whether professional associations, non-governmental organizations, or academic centers—may also serve the same purpose.
 Identifying and building relationships with such groups that focus on racial and social justice, countering gun violence, promoting student health, or another relevant topic establishes mutual opportunities for support in response to the incident in the short, medium, and long term.

 Overview